flpezet/analytics-readings/README.md

   * [The Startup Founder's Guide to Analytics](https://thinkgrowth.org/the-startup-founders-guide-to-analytics-1d2176f20ac1).
 An excellent introduction to the stack necessary for analytics and its evolution following the growth of the start-up.
   * [The missing layer of Analytics Stack](https://blog.getdbt.com/the-missing-layers-of-the-analytics-stack).
-  * [Choosing a Data Warehousing](https://discourse.getdbt.com/t/choosing-a-data-warehouse/62/4).
+  * [Choosing a Data Warehouse](https://discourse.getdbt.com/t/choosing-a-data-warehouse/62/4).
 A lot of excellent answers on what to choose for your data warehouse.
+    * [Data science for start-ups](https://bgweber.github.io/intro.html).
+You can find some useful information in this free book.

   **Comparison of tools by Stephen Levin**
   * [Looker vs Tableau vs Mode.
 Data Visualisation tools compared](https://www.stephenlevin.co/advanced-analytics-part-3-data-visualization/). .
   * [Segment vs fivetran vd stitch: Which Data Ingest Should You Use?](https://www.stephenlevin.co/segment-vs-fivetran-vs-stitch-which-data-ingest-should-you-use/)